peladeaucome/PyEvalAudio/readme.md

 # PyEvalAudio

 ## Roadmap
-I need to get this code into a package
+This code will soon be converted into a Python library so that it can be used easily.

 ## Porting PQevalAudio to Python